skoestlmeier/crseEventStudy/README.md

 ```
 Notes
 -----
 Standardized returns are defined as the ratio of log-returns and their standard deviation estimator.
-The method `crseEvent` is based on abnormal standardized returns and offers two implementations:
+The method `crseEvent` is based on abnormal standardized returns and offers three implementations:

 * **Abnormal standardized returns (ASR)**

   Abnormal standardized returns are defined as the excess standardized returns relative to the standardized return of a matching control firm or relative to the average of standardized returns of a matching control portfolio.

+* **Standardized abnormal returns (SAR)**

+  Standardized abnormal returns are defined as the excess event-return relative to a specific  return of a matching control firm, and the remaining result subsequently divided by the standard variation of this excess return series.
+As stated on p.
+3f. in [Dutta et al. (2018, JempFin)](https://doi.org/10.1016/j.jempfin.2018.02.004), the matching control-return should be a single firm return-series and not be a portfolio-return.

 * **Continuously compounded abnormal returns (CCAR)**